John Rosatti Revocable Trust Sells 3,000 Shares of BurgerFi International, Inc. (NASDAQ:BFI) Stock

-BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 3,000 shares of the stock in a transaction that occurred on Monday, March 14th.
-The stock was sold at an average price of $4.27, for a total value of $12,810.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Large shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.
+BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock in a transaction dated Wednesday, March 23rd.
+The shares were sold at an average price of $4.20, for a total value of $12,600.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Major shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

 John Rosatti Revocable Trust also recently made the following trade(s):